Data Protection – Patient Sharing Data Agreement

 – Rosamund Snow, patient campaigner.

-Looking back on the case, the optimistic view could be that some healthy changes may be triggered by the enforcement action.
+Thus, looking back on the case, the optimistic view could be that some healthy changes may be triggered by the enforcement action.
 As in Europe, we enter a period of uncertainty around the impact of the General Data Protection Regulation, seeing some best practice from the industry would be a source of hope.